Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 4. This provides the digital infrastructure for an emergent and self-learning ecosystem to flourish
 5. This ensures that for the first time in human history, every human that accepts [[The Invitation]] has equal access to a pathway of lifelong learning, wellbeing, and development, along with the leading tools and technologies to facilitate their [[Quest]] towards [[The Goal]]

+### The Lexicon

+1. We identify the 200 to 500 most important [[Word Tools]] to enable genuine communication and co-creation across all [[Levels of Abstraction]]
+2. We translate these [[Primary Word Tools]] into their nearest equivalent in every vital language
+3. We recognize that language shapes our perceptions and actions
+4. We consider and learn together across cultures about the concepts, wisdom, principles, and values most fundamental to the flourishing of human, social, and living systems
 ### The New Social Network

 1. We create a [[New]], non-extractive [[Social Network]] that enables: